Gautham-G/Distributed-Computing/README.md

-## Programs of use to basic distributed computing schemes
+## Programs of use to basic distributed computing schemes.